 - When calling an advice line, caregivers can get better help over the phone if they are able to tell the doctor or nurse what the older person’s BP and pulse are.

-2. Help reduce fall risk by checking sitting vs standing BP.
+2. To help reduce fall risk by checking sitting vs standing BP.
 Did you know that many older people experience a drop in BP when they stand up?
 This is especially true in people who are taking medication to lower blood pressure.
 This can mean that an acceptable sitting BP drops to a potentially fall-inducing level right after the person stands, a problem sometimes called “orthostatic hypotension.”

 - Especially in older adults who have had falls or near falls, it’s important to check BP both sitting and standing.
 (This is a common trick in geriatrics, which other doctors may or may not suggest.)